xrally/xrally-docs/docs/community.md

 * Code your idea
 * Push to upstream!

+!!! tip

-_Before doing any significant contribution, we highly recommend one to join our IRC or Gitter and share ideas._
+    Before doing any significant contribution, we highly recommend one to join our IRC or Gitter and share ideas.

 ### Get The Code